Skip to main content

 Short, blunt instructions beat polite paragraphs.
 “Punchier” is better than “could you possibly make this slightly more punchy?”.

-Review the changes before they land
+Review the changes in place

 Inline editing